Tagus Basin: Vegetation

 In general, the vegetation of the basin is as follows: in the high limestone mountain ranges, Serranía de Cuenca and Upper Tagus, there is a dense vegetation cover of needle-leaved forests dominated by Pinus nigra and Pinus sylvestris, pure or mixed; when climatic conditions are extreme, the pine forest is replaced by paramo vegetation or Juniperus thurifera juniper groves.
 Descending in altitude and with the alternation of sunny and shady exposures, there are two types of subsclerophyllous forests: Quercus faginea Portuguese oak groves in the valley bottoms and shady slopes and occupying the so-called alcarrias, (those of Torrecuadrada de los Valles, Brihuega or Jadraque are extensive), and mixed oak groves with Portuguese oaks and/or junipers in the sunny and rocky terrain, the main components of the Tajuña valley.
 Occasionally, and on sandstone lithology, there are oak or black pine forests, Pinus pinaster, such as in the Gallo canyon, Sigüenza or Poyatos, below these communities there are pure holm oak forests of continental character.
 The most frequent scrublands in this area are the boxwoods, junipers, replacing the pine forests at the highest or most exposed heights and the erizals.
-Underneath, there are steppe, Cistus laurifolius, sages and shrub pastures, as well as peat bogs and cervals of altitude or linked to hydromorphic soils.
+Underneath, there are steppe, Cistus laurifolius, sages and shrub pastures, as well as peat bogs and cervunals of altitude or linked to hydromorphic soils.

-When the thermicity increases, either by the type of substrate or by the altitude, the pine forest becomes Aleppo pine, Pinus halepensis, as in Sierra de Altomira, which is replaced by kermes oak, rosemary or even an esparto grass or esparto grove.
+When thermicity increases, either by the type of substrate or by the altitude, the pine forest becomes Aleppo pine, Pinus halepensis, as in Sierra de Altomira, which is replaced by kermes oak, rosemary or even an esparto grass or esparto grove.
 To the north, the lithological change makes pine forests of Scots pine, Pinus sylvestris, frequent, as in the Sierra de Pela and Sierra de Ayllón, or the important pine forests of the Lozoya Valley and the upper basin of the Guadarrama and Aulencia rivers.
 Below, the domain of the Quercus pyrenaica Pyrenean oak groves begins, in Sierra de Ayllón, Sierra de Somosierra, Sierra de Guadarrama, part of Sierra de Gredos, Sierra de Gata and Sierra de Béjar; either by the action of man or by climatic-edaphic conditions, the oak grove is replaced by Erica australis heaths (Somosierra-Ayllón and center-west of Gredos, Béjar and Gata), or by Cytisus scoparius or Genista cinerea broom groves (Sierra de Guadarrama and eastern Gredos).
 At altitude, above the forest limit, the scrub is Cytisus oromediterraneus and Echinospartum barnadesii.